boulethao/Sorting-and-Searching/quicksort/README.md

 The algorithm divides the array into chunks of 5 elements and pick the median of each of them.

-From the list of these medians, we calculate the median of all medians and use it as a pivot with the quick select approach to find the kth smallest (or largest) element in the array.
+From the list of these medians, we calculate the median of all medians and use it as a pivot with the quick select approach to find the kth largest element in the array.

 The selection of the pivot runs in __O(n)__.
 For more information on median of medians: